tkreyche/I75W-Raymarine-Autopilot/README.md

 > **These are bad photos and will be replaced soon!
 They don't show the actual display brightness!**

 ### Target Audience
 This project is for DIY sailors with some familiarity with electronics projects.
 For those not inclined, there are commerically available (and more expensive) displays available.
+Note that I'm not selling anything: this if FYI only.

 ### Introduction
 This project uses off-the-shelf hardware to create an remote daylight-visible display for Raymarine Tillerpilots, such as the ST1000+.
 The Tillerpilot is typically mounted near the stern of a boat, and it is incovenient to view the display and change control values with the buttons.
 This display can be mounted in an better location.